 The techniques often resemble those of Andy Warhol’s Factory and his ‘famous for 15 minutes’ ethos.
-The history of street art is well documented.
+Street art history is well documented.
 There are some indications that graffiti can be traced back to Stone Age cave paintings, but records of it exist in ancient Egypt and Rome too.
 The development of street art, sometimes also referred to as urban art, however, is more of a twentieth century affair.

 In the 1960s, graffiti became increasingly prominent in urban areas of the United States.
 Both political groups used it and criminal gangs alike, either to put slogans on walls or to mark their territories.
 The 1970s saw the rise of text or ‘tagging’ graffiti in New York City.